Outputs & Auditability

 - The output file — the transcoded or proxied media.

-- The manifest — a structured record of the job.
+- The local record — a structured record of the job.

 - Start and end timestamps